kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Buffer limits

 Fluent Bit buffers up to 1 GB of logs if a configured output cannot receive logs.
-The oldest logs are dropped when the limit is reached.
+The oldest logs are dropped when the limit is reached or after 300 retries.

 ### Throughput